docker/compose/docs/index.md

 <strong class="strapline">Fast, isolated development environments using Docker.</strong>

-Define your app's environment with Docker so it can be reproduced anywhere.
+Define your app's environment with Docker so it can be reproduced anywhere:

     FROM orchardup/python:2.7
     ADD . /code